myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 and so on ...

 We can see few facts: dictionary is filled by about 60% mostly, the actual size is always prime integer.
-[There is](http://ciechanowski.me/blog/2014/04/08/exposing-nsdictionary/) a blog that discusses this in more details.
+[There is](http://ciechanowski.me/blog/2014/04/08/exposing-nsdictionary/) a blog that covers this in more details.
-In short: each key must be put into sinlge bucket.
+In short: each key must be put into a sinlge bucket.
 We need to calculate index of a bucket based on `hash`.
-Since `NSUInterMax` - the maximum number of `hash` value, is much bigger than number of buckets, it should be reduced to `[0..number_of_buckets)` somehow.
+Since `NSUInterMax`, the maximum number of `hash` value, is much bigger than number of buckets, it should be reduced to `[0..number_of_buckets)` somehow.
 The way it's done is simple: a plain modulo operator
 `hash % number_of_buckets` is used.
 The more keys have same modulo hash - the more collisions we get.
-When collision happens, key occupies next empty bucket.
-This can lead to grouping hashes in some area, which is really bad as we'll see next.
+When collision happens, one of the collision keys occupies next empty bucket.
+This can lead to grouping keys in one area, which is really bad as I'll cover in next section.

 In the next section we will review popular methods to combine hashes.

 ## 2. Existing implementations

 #### Naive way of Hash Building
-The first thing that comes to mind is to sum or xor 2 dates:
+The first thing that comes to mind is to `+` or `^` 2 dates:
 ```obj-c
 - (NSUInteger)hash {
   return start.hash + end.hash
 }
 ```
-Well, sum or hash of 2 integers is really single instruction and everything looks good.
+Well, `+` or `^` of 2 integers is really single instruction and everything looks good.
 Except it's not: it produces too many collisions as I'll show later.

 #### C++ Boost Hash Combine
 Boost is well-known, high quality and efficient c++ library.
 It also contains [hash combining](http://www.boost.org/doc/libs/1_35_0/doc/html/hash/combine.html).
 The interesting function is rather simple: